 The recipe below is based on that of Chef Dean Caselnova in Brooklyn, who learned at Papa Re Trattoria and Trattoria dalla Gigina in Bologna.
 It’s the real deal, from Bologna via Brooklyn.
 Mamma Mia!
 Now that’s Italian!
 (Big pinch to right cheek.)

 Check out our wine pairings to compliment this recipe.Print

 Sunday Pasta®:Tagliatelle alla Bolognese

-Heat oil over medium flame in heavy bottom pot.
-Sauté bay leaf, carrot, celery and onion until onion is translucent (be sure not to have flame too high as to add color to onion.)
-Add ground beef, pork, and prosciutto to sautéed vegetables.
-Keep flame at medium, and stir the meat with a wooden spoon to break up and mix with vegetables.
-When meat is nearly all cooked add tomato paste and stir to blend well.
-Add white wine and simmer until the wine aroma dissipates.
-Add the can of crushed tomato, plus 1/2 can of water.
+- In a large, heavy-bottom pot over medium heat sauté the onion, celery, carrot and bay leaf in the olive oil until onion is translucent.
+Add ground beef, pork, and prosciutto to the sautéed vegetables and use a wooden spoon to break up the meat.
+When meat is nearly cooked, add tomato paste and stir to fully incorporate.
+Add white wine and simmer until the wine evaporates.
+Add the crushed tomatoes and 1/2 can (from the tomatoes) of water.

 - Bring the sauce to a boil and then reduce to a simmer.
 Cook, uncovered for approximately 2 hours.
 Add salt to taste.